 - Highly-motivated and engaged students are attracted to the course

-- Relationships are built with community partners, possibly leading to other opportunities
+- Relationships are built with community partners and other faculty members, providing avenues for networking and other opportunities

 - Satisfaction of promoting civic responsibility and active learning